Kendal Pinder: Personal life

-Sexual assault offences
+Sexual assault offences and imprisonment

+In 1976, Pinder was found guilty of unlawful carnal knowledge of a teenage girl in Miami, Florida.
+He was given five years probation.

 In 1992, Pinder faced charges of attempted sexual assault.
 He was convicted by the Western Australian Supreme Court and was sentenced to 18 months' jail.
+In the following year he was also found guilty of raping a 23-year-old woman and a 16-year-old girl; the three offences had occurred between 1988 and 1990.
+He was released from prison in 1995.
 In 1996, he was sentenced to five years' jail for sexual offences involving a 15-year-old girl.

-In 2001, he was acquitted in the New South Wales District Court on a charge of raping a 19-year-old woman the previous year.
-In 2013, he was arrested on a charge relating to an alleged rape in 1987.
-He was cleared in August 2016.
+In 2001, Pinder was acquitted in the New South Wales District Court on a charge of raping a 19-year-old woman the previous year.
+In 2013, he was arrested on a charge relating to an alleged rape in 1987 but was cleared in August 2016.

 In 2021, Pinder was arrested and charged with stalking a woman in Sydney.
 He was sentenced to 15 months' imprisonment.
+In April 2023, he pleaded guilty to two counts of sexual assault that occurred in November 2009 and March 2021.
+In March 2024, he was sentenced to eight years' prison for the two assaults; the backdated sentence took into account his time in custody and could see him released as early as October 2026.
+The judge noted Pinder's impaired cognitive function in deciding his sentence, which had a maximum penalty of 20 years' imprisonment.

+Pinder was assaulted in prison in 2021 and 2023, requiring him to undergo CT and MRI scans for his injuries.